dukai/XiaoMingGame/README.md

 XiaoMingGame
 ============
-A Simple MVC Game Framework
+A Simple SLG Game, it's name is XiaoMing